How Much Does It Cost to Live In Qatar?

 Qatar: Average Salary, Minimum Wage & Mortgages

-With that kind of income, even with the high prices in this country, people can cover all their basic expenses, and still have enough for traveling, furnishing their homes, buying new cars and clothes and even save up.
+With that kind of income, even with the high prices in this country, people can cover all their basic expenses, and still have enough for traveling, furnishing their homes, buying new cars and clothes, and even saving up.

 The standard of living in Qatar is high, which is why it’s unusual that the minimum wage for workers in Qatar is so low.

-Still, in the near future, this state of affairs is bound to change and the workers will soon be introduced with a higher minimum wage.
+Still, in the near future, this state of affairs is bound to change and workers will soon be introduced to a higher minimum wage.

 What About Travel Safety in Qatar?

 READ THE FULL REPORT: Qatar Safety ReviewSafety Index:

 - OVERALL RISK : LOW